KQM-git/SRL/docs/characters/quantum/seele.md

 ---
+description: |-
-description: A resident of the Underworld and the backbone of Wildfire.
-She goes by the alias Babochka.
+  A resident of the Underworld and the backbone of Wildfire.
+She goes by the alias "Babochka."
   She has a frank personality, but there is a delicate and sensitive hidden side to her deep in her heart.
 ---

 import char from '@site/src/data/characters/Seele.json'